 Working for a small video production company in the San Francisco Bay Area means that you need to know how to do a little of everything.
 I have been lucky enough to be with the same production house for over 20 years.
-I started as a Production Assistant and now I’m the Production Manager plus in-house make-up artist, occasional editor, camera operator (I won’t call myself a DP), director, producer, wardrobe, props master and accountant.
+I started as a Production Assistant.
+Now I’m the Production Manager plus in-house make-up artist, occasional editor, camera operator (I won’t call myself a DP), director, producer, wardrobe, props master, and accountant.
 I’m sure I am forgetting a few things.

 But this post is about when I started doing make-up and where I am now.

 When I first started working for Atomic Productions in the mid-1990s, I was handed some old make-up and told, “Congratulations, you are our new make-up artist.”
 I had no idea what I was doing, and I was freaking out that I would mess everything up.
 Spoiler alert – I did!
 I mean, I didn’t even wear make-up when I was hired… It was definitely not in my comfort zone.